-Patent Owner asserts that Petitioner relies on an inherency theory because Funkhouser "fails to expressly disclose" "client-side determining," including how or whether the client workstation determines which entities to display on the workstation.
+On this record, we are not persuaded by Patent Owner's arguments disputing Petitioner's showing.
+Patent Owner asserts that Petitioner relies on an inherency theory because Funkhouser "fails to expressly disclose" "client-side 'determining," including how or whether the client workstation determines which entities to display on the workstation.
 Prelim.
 Resp.
-13, 20-21.
+15- 16, 18-19, 22-23.
 Patent Owner argues that this theory is deficient because Petitioner has not shown that Funkhouser necessarily discloses the client performing the "determining" step.
-Id. at 13-16, 20-21.
-Moreover, Patent Owner disputes Petitioner's arguments relying on Funkhouser's update messages to support the client performing the "determining" step, asserting that Funkhouser "does not disclose a client using an 'update message' for anything other than updating the 'geometric and behavioral models for the entity's local surrogate.'"
-Id. at 14-15.
-Patent Owner also contends that "Funkhouser may use the updated 'geometric and behavioral models' of the surrogate stored by the client, rather than any 'received positions'"-as required by claim 1 of the '856 patent-to determine which entities to display.
-Id. at 22.
+Id. at 15-16, 22-24.
+Moreover, Patent Owner disputes Petitioner's arguments relying on Funkhouser's update messages to support the client performing the "determining" step, asserting that Funkhouser "does not disclose a client using an 'update message' for anything other than updating the 'geometric and behavioral models for the entity's local surrogate."
+Id. at 16-17.
+Patent Owner also contends that Funkhouser could "use the updated 'geometric and behavioral models' of the surrogate stored by the client, rather than the positions received from the server, to determine which entities to display.
+Id. at 24.

-Patent Owner does not persuasively respond to or address the disclosures in Funkhouser to which Petitioner cites, particularly those referring to the client executing programs and including viewing capabilities to display the environment from an entity's point of view: "[c]lients execute the programs necessary to generate behavior for their entities" and "[t]hey . . . may include viewing capabilities in which the virtual environment is displayed on the client workstation screen from the point of view of one or more of its entities."
+Patent Owner's arguments generally overlook that because this is an obviousness ground, Petitioner need not show that Funkhouser "expressly disclose[s]" the client performing the "determining" step and instead must establish only that Funkhouser teaches or suggests these actions.
+Id. at 17, 19; see generally id. at 14-24.
+Moreover, Patent Owner does not persuasively respond to or address the disclosures in Funkhouser to which Petitioner cites, particularly those referring to the clients executing programs and including viewing capabilities to display the environment from an entity's point of view: "[c]lients execute the programs necessary to generate behavior for their entities" and "[t]hey . . . may include viewing capabilities in which the virtual environment is displayed on the client workstation screen from the point of view of one or more of its entities."
 Ex.
 1005, 87; see id. at 85; Pet.
-22-24; Prelim.
+20-23; Prelim.
 Resp.
-13-22.
-As outlined above, we are persuaded that this discussion in Funkhouser-combined with Funkhouser's disclosures that the servers send positional update messages to clients based on an "overestimate" of the visibility of the clients' entities and that the clients process the messages to maintain and update their surrogates of remote entities-sufficiently discloses that the client in Funkhouser determines which remote entities to display to the user.
+14-24.
+As outlined above, we are persuaded that this discussion in Funkhouser-combined with Funkhouser's disclosures that the servers send positional update messages to clients based on an "overestimate" of the visibility of the clients' entities and that the clients process the messages to maintain and update their surrogates of remote entities-sufficiently teaches that the client in Funkhouser determines which remote entities to display to the user.

-Moreover, we are not persuaded by Patent Owner's speculation that Funkhouser could use "the updated 'geometric and behavioral models' of the surrogate stored by the client, rather than any 'received positions'" to determine entities to display.
+In addition, we are not persuaded by Patent Owner's speculation that Funkhouser could "use the 'updated geometric and behavioral models' of the surrogate stored by the client, rather than any 'received positions,'" to determine entities to display.
 Prelim.
 Resp.
-22. In Funkhouser, the update messages, which the server forwards to clients, include positional updates.
+24. Patent Owner has not addressed whether the "determining" step requires that the recited "client device" perform the determining based on the "position information" "receiv[ed]" from the "server process."
+Ex.
+1001, 19:27-33.
+Having considered the language of claim 1, we are not persuaded that this is a requirement of the claim.
+Even if it were, Patent Owner's assertions are unpersuasive.
+In Funkhouser, the update messages, which the server forwards to clients, include positional updates.
 See Ex.
 1005, 87, 89.
 The clients use these messages to "update[] the geometric and behavioral models" for the surrogates they maintain.
 Id. at 87.
-Thus, even if Funkhouser's clients use these models to determine which entities to display, as Patent Owner posits, this determining still would be "from the received positions" received from the server, as the claim requires.
+Thus, even if Funkhouser's clients use these models to determine which entities to display, as Patent Owner posits, this determining still would be from the positions received from the server.